 Paraguay

-Agreement: MOU between the U.S. Department of Homeland Security and Department of State and the Paraguayan National Commission for Stateless Persons and Refugees, which was published on the U.S. Federal Register in December 2025.
+Agreement: Memorandum of Understanding between the U.S. Department of Homeland Security and Department of State and the Paraguayan National Commission for Stateless Persons and Refugees, which was published in December 2025.
+An addendum to the agreement was made in February 2026.

 U.S. Litigation: U.T. v Bondi

-Transfers have not yet occurred under a 2025 U.S.-Paraguay Memorandum of Understanding.
-On August 14, 2025, Paraguay signed a supposed “Safe Third Country Agreement” with the United States through a MOU, under which asylum seekers in the United States would be transferred to Paraguay and permitted to seek protection through Paraguay’s National Commission for the Stateless Persons and Refugees (CONARE).
+On August 14, 2025, Paraguay signed a supposed “Safe Third Country Agreement” with the United States through a Memorandum of Understanding (MOU), under which asylum seekers in the United States would be transferred to Paraguay and permitted to seek protection through Paraguay’s National Commission for the Stateless Persons and Refugees (CONARE).
 The MOU was made public through the U.S. Federal Register in December 2025.

-It remains unclear whether the Paraguayan government is receiving direct financial support for its participation and the MOU between the two countries states that “nothing should be interpreted in such a way that commits the disbursement or allocation of funds by the parties”.
-However, U.S. Secretary of State Marco Rubio stated that the two countries were “deepening cooperation across security, diplomatic, and economic fronts.”
-This cooperation includes an agreement signed on December 15, 2025 providing a framework for U.S. military presence in Paraguay.
+It remains unclear whether the Paraguayan government is receiving direct financial support for its participation.
+The MOU between the two countries states that “nothing should be interpreted in such a way that commits the disbursement or allocation of funds by the parties”.
+However, U.S. Secretary of State Marco Rubio stated that the two countries were “deepening cooperation across security, diplomatic, and economic fronts” and the Paraguayan government stated that the National Treasury would incur no cost to receive transferred individuals.
+The aforementioned cooperation appears to include an agreement signed on December 15, 2025 providing a framework for U.S. military presence in Paraguay.
+On March 11, 2026, Paraguay’s chamber of deputies approved a defense agreement allowing the temporary presence of U.S. military and civilian personnel inside its borders.

 Paraguay’s asylum system is still developing and has limited capacity due to a decline in funding along with staffing changes that have affected the frequency with which the commission that approves refugee claims can meet.
 There are few non-governmental organizations in Paraguay that can provide asylum seekers with legal assistance or humanitarian support.
 By the end of 2024, approximately 6,031 people were registered as refugees in the country, most of them from Venezuela and Cuba.
 Following the U.S. strikes in Venezuela, Paraguay repealed the decree allowing Venezuelans visa free entry into the country, citing “security reasons” as a justification for the change.
 Border areas remain affected by organized criminal groups linked to drug trafficking, raising concerns about the protection environment for transferred asylum seekers.